 Our commitment to diversity starts at the top, with our Board of Directors.
-Our Board diversity has nearly tripled since year-end 2010.
+Our Board diversity has more than tripled since year-end 2010.

 Our external Joint Diversity Advisory Council (JDC) has also been an important driver in the success of our D&I efforts — providing advice to our senior executive teams on the development and implementation of D&I initiatives across the company.
 The JDC meets twice a year and includes national business, political, and civil rights leaders who represent African Americans, Asian Americans, Hispanics, Native Americans, women, people with disabilities, and members of the lesbian, gay, bisexual, transgender, and queer community and the military community.